 The faculty in each of the main subfields of Anthropology meet yearly to consider the progress of students in that subfield.
 Students are informed of the results of these discussions in writing.
 Students must submit a self-evaluation in advance of this meeting each year so that the faculty has the necessary information to reach a fair evaluation of each student's progress.
 Submission of the annual self-evaluation by the deadline announced by the advising office is one of the criteria defining Satisfactory Academic Progress.
-Student records do not reveal extenuating circumstances that may have resulted in a grade of 'Incomplete,' nor do they include information on awards, papers published, delivered at meetings, etc. Forms needed for the self-evaluations are distributed by the Advising Office by e-mail early in the Spring semester.
-First year students are not expected to fill out the form as completely as more advanced students do.
-You should meet with your principal advisor to discuss your progress and obtain their signature of approval.
-If you will be in the field, leave a note on file stating briefly what you are doing.
-If your advisor is on sabbatical or other leave-of-absence, the Director of Graduate Studies can sign the self-evaluation form in their stead.
+Student records do not reveal extenuating circumstances that may have resulted in a grade of 'Incomplete,' nor do they include information on awards, papers published, delivered at meetings, etc. Forms needed for the self-evaluations are distributed through an online survey sent via an e-mail link in the fall semester.
+First year students are not expected to fill out the form, because the evaluation is for the calendar year.
+Once the self-evaluation is submitted your primary advisor will review it, offer comments, and present these comments to the Division faculty for discussion.
+Students will receive feedback on their self-evaluations once the division discussion is completed.
+Do note that the self-evaluations are viewed not just as an evaluation but also as an important way for you to identify areas in which you would like to receive more support for your career goals.